-Attendance is not strictly enforced/monitored, however, students are strongly encouraged to attend the live sessions of class via Zoom.
+Attendance is not strictly enforced/monitored, however, students are strongly encouraged to attend.
 Attending class has a number of benefits for students, including building community and rapport with your instructor and classmates, getting opportunities to ask questions, obtaining clarification on assignments, boosting participation and building engagement.
-The instructor understands that "life happens" and students may have other commitments that prevent them from attending the Zoom sessions from time to time.
-That's why the class sessions are recorded and posted on Moodle.
+The instructor understands that "life happens" and students may have other commitments that prevent them from attending from time to time.